solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Deploy_Laravel_API_app.md

 Congratulations.
 You have deployed the API to Azure Kubernetes Service and exposed it internally through a Service.

-## Deploy the Laravel App to Azure Kubernetes Service
+## Deploy the Laravel app to Azure Kubernetes Service

-### Create the Web App Service
+### Create the Laravel app Service

 Navigate to the `Kubernetes` directory in the `sample-php-app-rest` directory.
 Create a service to expose the Laravel app through a public IP address (in this case, through a Load Balancer provisioned in Azure).